jnwillits/indigo-website/projects.md

 <br>
 <br>
 <p>I build custom tools to automate data processing to include creation and distribution of reports.
-The Flashcard Project is an open source desktop application I developed and authored.</p>
+In additon, The Flashcard Project is an open source desktop application I developed and authored.</p>
 <br>
 <br>
 <h2>Project Example: Desktop Application</h2>